pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/introduction-to-translation.rst

 *******************************

    - Pardus uses Transifex to help translators keep track of translation projects.
-Please register yourself to Transifex at http://translate.pardus.org.tr.
+Register yourself to Transifex at http://translate.pardus.org.tr.
 Please, do not forget to update your Transifex account page.
 It's mandatory to fill the Name and Surname informations.
 These informations are going to be shown in commit log.